Austria Work Permits & Visas: Employer Guide to Types & Sponsorship

 Visa Requirements For Digital Nomads in Austria

 Austria does not have a specific visa for digital nomads.
 However, digital nomads can apply for a tourist visa or a residence permit if they plan to stay long-term.
-Employers should ensure that remote work arrangements comply with Austrian tax and labor regulations.
+Employers should ensure that remote work arrangements comply with Austrian tax and labor regulation.

 • Proof of Income: Sufficient financial means to support the stay.